waterloo-rocketry/docs/avionics/logger-board/data-format.rst

    * - 3
      - Sequence Number `(seq_number = page_number & 0xff)`

-CAN message data are appended after page signature, up to the page boundry
+CAN message data are appended after page signature, up to the page boundry.
+Unused bytes after last message in the page shall be filled with `0xff`

 .. list-table:: CAN Message Packing Structure
    :widths: 25 75